European Central Bank - eurosystem

 We strive to be transparent, accessible and understood by all citizens

-We are the central bank of the euro area and serve more than 346 million European citizens.
+We are the central bank of the euro area and serve about 350 million European citizens.
 We work to keep prices stable and help to keep banks safe.

 Want to find out more about us, what we do, and how it affects you?
 Click on any of the topics below to find the answers to the most common questions, or scroll to the bottom of the page to ask us your own question!